Why some women turn to tantric massage

 • to love without possessing.

-Because in a world saturated with images and excitement, these women bring back a sense of life.
+Because in a world saturated with images and excitement, these women bring back the sense of being alive.

 They restore :